-- An entity is now required to disclose its material accounting policy information instead of its significant accounting policies - several paragraphs are added to explain how an entity can identify material accounting policy information and to give examples of when accounting policy information is likely to be material: - the amendments clarify that accounting policy information may be material because of its nature, even if the related amounts are immaterial; - the amendments clarify that accounting policy information is material if users of an entity's financial statements would need it to understand other material information in the financial statements; and - the amendments clarify that if an entity discloses immaterial accounting policy information, such information shall not obscure material accounting policy information
+- An entity is now required to disclose its material accounting policy information instead of its significant accounting policies - several paragraphs are added to explain how an entity can identify material accounting policy information and to give examples of when accounting policy information is likely to be material; - the amendments clarify that accounting policy information may be material because of its nature, even if the related amounts are immaterial; - the amendments clarify that accounting policy information is material if users of an entity's financial statements would need it to understand other material information in the financial statements; and - the amendments clarify that if an entity discloses immaterial accounting policy information, such information shall not obscure material accounting policy information

 The amendments are applied prospectively.
 The amendments to PAS 1 are effective for annual periods beginning on or after January 1, 2023.
 Earlier application is permitted.
+The Company does not anticipate that the application of the amendments in the future will have an impact on the financial statements as all material accounting policy information are already disclosed in the notes to the financial statements.